hackclub/hackclub/workshops/pcb_level_4/README.md

 ![](https://cloud-rbtn9ts6c-hack-club-bot.vercel.app/415.webp)

 There are 3 states to this MOSFET arrangement[^10]:
 1. VBUS is 5V, VBAT is 4V.
 (G - S) > -1.
 MOSFET does not conduct.
-Additionally, since S > D, no potential gets applied backwards onto the battery.
+Additionally, since S > D, no potential gets applied backward onto the battery.
 2. VBUS is 0V (stable because of the pull-down), VBAT (D) is 4V.
 G = S = 0.
 Now, since S < D, current can flow across the body diode.
 This brings S up to 3V.
 3. Now, S = 3V, G = 0V, (G - S) < -1V and the MOSFET is enabled.
 4. If VUSB is enabled again now, go back to step 1.